cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

 The following word has a ~~strikethrough~~.

-To use a monospace, wrap the text in a backquote(``).
+To use a monospace, wrap the text in a backquote(`).

-    The following word is in `mono space   '.
+    The following word is in `mono space   `.

-The following word is in `mono space   '.
+The following word is in `mono space   `.

 2.9 code block
 --------------